 Classified: World War II During World War Two, lies, propaganda and disinformation were the order of the day.
 What do we now know about the machinations of those involved, kept secret from the public for decades after the end of the conflict?
 What were the crimes that one simply didn't speak of, even if one was aware of them?
 What were the events that historians were only able to find out about years after they happened?
 New facts are coming to light all the time, whether about espionage, diplomatic contacts or economic ties.
 Classified: World War II tells the stories from this terrible war that aren't common knowledge.
-364900 Documentary, 13 x 30 min., Arabic, English, Russian, Spanish 364900 002 The Vatican's Fatal Silence Catholicism and Nazism may seem incompatible with one another, yet the Vatican and Pope Pius XII played an unholy role with respect to Hitler and the Nazi dictatorship in Germany.
+364900 Documentary, 15 x 30 min., Arabic, English, Russian, Spanish 364900 001 Hitler's Money Launderers: Swiss Banks For Nazi Germany, looted gold was a key source of World War Two funding.
+Banks in neutral Switzerland earned a fortune converting the gold into foreign currencies, which the Nazis then used to acquire raw materials.
+The banks have never been held to account for their actions.
+Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, M, LR 364900 002 The Vatican's Fatal Silence Catholicism and Nazism may seem incompatible with one another, yet the Vatican and Pope Pius XII played an unholy role with respect to Hitler and the Nazi dictatorship in Germany.
 Pius decided to remain silent in public about the crimes of the Nazis, instead of taking a stand as a moral authority.
-Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR 364900 003 The Commandant's Wife - A Story of Despotism and Guilt Ilse Koch, the wife of the commandant of the Buchenwald concentration camp, led a comfortable life, even as the prisoners starved and died agonizing deaths.
+Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR

+364900 003 The Commandant's Wife - A Story of Despotism and Guilt Ilse Koch, the wife of the commandant of the Buchenwald concentration camp, led a comfortable life, even as the prisoners starved and died agonizing deaths.
 Although she played no official role there, she was feared for her cruelty and capriciousness.
-Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR 364900 004 Hitler's Mountain of Treasures George Clooney's The Monuments Men relates a Hollywood version of efforts by the Allies towards the end of World War Two to find and recover art treasures stolen by the Nazis.
-One trove the Nazis were about to destroy so it would not fall into the hands of the victors was rescued at the last moment.
-But who was actually responsible for saving the works?
 Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR 364900 005 The Dead Man Who Had Hitler Fooled In 1943 the Allies were planning to invade Sicily but wanted Nazi Germany to believe they intended to invade Sardinia and Greece instead.
 So they thought up a disinformation manoeuver, Operation Mincemeat.
 It involved the body of a dead man dressed up as a British officer with misleading fake documents in his pockets.
 The Germans fell for the ruse.
 Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR 364900 006 Codename Ramsay - The Soviets' Top Spy in Tokyo Richard Sorge, a Soviet military intelligence officer with a German father and a Russian mother, is considered one of the most successful spies of the 20th century.
 He provided Stalin with reports on the war plans of the Axis powers.
 The fact that Stalin didn't always believe him cost the lives of millions of people.
 As for Sorge's own life, when he was arrested in Tokyo, Moscow did nothing to save him.
 Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR 364900 007 Japan's Attack on Manchuria The roots of the Second World War in Asia lie in the conflict between Japan and China, which escalated into a full-scale war in 1937.
 But even as early as 1931, Japan attacked and occupied the Chinese territory of Manchuria.
 The pretext was a staged event, which became known as the Mukden Incident.
 The secret operation and disinformation campaign was devised and led by a Japanese military officer named Ishiwara Kanji, who was probably acting independently of the government.
 Documentary, 30 min., 2018, HD; Arabic, English, Russian, Spanish; VoD, IFE, LR